OpenVMS: Development tools

-The OpenVMS Debugger supports all DEC compilers and many third party languages.
-It allows breakpoints, watchpoints and interactive runtime program debugging either using a command line or graphical user interface.
+The OpenVMS Debugger supports all DEC compilers and many third-party languages.
+It allows breakpoints, watchpoints and interactive runtime program debugging using either a command line or graphical user interface.
 A pair of lower-level debuggers, named DELTA and XDELTA, can be used to debug privileged code in additional to normal application code.

-In 2019, VSI released an officially-supported Integrated Development Environment for VMS based on Visual Studio Code.
+In 2019, VSI released an officially supported Integrated Development Environment for VMS based on Visual Studio Code.
 This allows VMS applications to be developed and debugged remotely from a Microsoft Windows, macOS or Linux workstation.

 Database management

 DEC created a number of optional database products for VMS, some of which were marketed as the VAX Information Architecture family.
 These products included: